Gaoyuan-Li/multimodulon/docs/visualization.rst

    - Gene labels shown if show_gene_names=True (no limit for species-specific genes)
    - When show_gene_names=True, only species-specific genes are labeled
    - Shared genes across all species are printed to console instead
-   - Layer-based positioning system distributes labels across 4 vertical layers
+   - Initial positioning uses golden angle spiral (same as view_iModulon_weights)
-   - Each layer is 12% of y-range away from points
+   - Stronger force parameters for crowded subplots (force_points: 1.0-1.2, force_text: 2.0-2.5)
-   - Genes sorted by x-position for systematic placement
+   - More expansion around points and text (3.5-4.0 for points, 3.0-3.5 for text)
-   - Alternates labels above and below to maximize space usage
+   - 2500 iterations for better convergence in small subplot spaces
-   - No automatic repositioning ensures labels stay in readable positions
+   - Fallback to initial positions if adjust_text fails

 Batch Processing Core Components
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~